 The towel keeps your hair in place while sleeping, so you may wake up with fewer tangles.

 When you go to bed with wet hair and wake up with greasy-looking hair, it may only appear greasy due to the pressure of the head flattening your wet hair against the scalp.

 How To Tell If Your Hair Is Greasy When Wet

 When the hair is wet, it’s hard to tell if it’s greasy because wet and greasy hair makes it appear thinner and weighs down your hair, so there’s no volume to it.

 You’ll have to wait until it dries to see if it still looks greasy.

-Hair that has been freshly washed shouldn’t be greasy.
+Hair that has been washed shouldn’t be greasy.
 Even with overactive sebum excretion, it should take at least a day before your hair shows signs of greasiness.